Last Updated on 13/08/2025

 How Can I Increase Link Juice?

-Boosting link juice is crucial for improving a page’s visibility and traffic, as well as its page rank (PR).
-To achieve this, it’s important to employ effective strategies.
+Boosting link juice is crucial for improving a page’s visibility, traffic, and page rank (PR).
+Effective strategies are essential to achieve this.

 Here are some tips for obtaining more link juice:

-How to Send Link Juice to a Page
+How do you send Link Juice to a page?

 A. Add External Links

-The best technique to develop link juice is to build external links referring to a page.
-The authority of the page and your domain will improve as a result of quality inbound links.
-Link juice will be attracted to your site by any sort of link building.
-Next, we’ll concentrate on the three that relate to link equity the most.
+The best technique for developing link juice is building external links referring to a page.
+The authority of the page and your domain will improve due to quality inbound links.

 B. Niche Edits

-If you want to send external link equity to a page that doesn’t naturally draw links, think about applying niche edits.
+Consider applying niche edits if you want to send external link equity to a page that doesn’t naturally draw links.

 When you pay other websites to link to your information in an article, such practice is known as niche editing.
-This kind of link-building allows you to pick the precise page you wish to link to, unlike some other link-building techniques.
+Unlike other link-building techniques, this kind of link-building allows you to pick the precise page you wish to link to.

 The major drawback is that Google disapproves of websites that purchase links.
 You could be penalized if it determines that you have purchased links.

-When purchasing connections, it’s important to exercise extreme caution and only do so when getting caught is unlikely.
+When purchasing connections, it’s essential to exercise extreme caution and only do so when getting caught is unlikely.
 Strive to stay away from link farms, PBNs, and spam sites.

 C. Linkable Assets

 Making a linkable asset is the third tactic.
-This is information that is intended to draw links.
+This information is intended to draw links.

 The content you wish to receive link juice from won’t get links from doing this.
 To transmit link juice to the sites you want to rank, however, you may employ internal links when the digital asset starts to garner links.